March 19, 2006

 game in April: most days, you’re going to get cold or wet (or both).

-Although in the technical sense much of March qualifies as spring, most of
+Although in the technical sense much of March qualifies as spring,

 way until Memorial Day, my expectation of the Colona hare scramble

 course was a cold, continuous 3-mile rut, just like last year in May.